-If you’re considering a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 A career that's increasingly in demand is an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+Learn more about their skill set, how to become one and about how much you can expect to make.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll learn a great deal about:
+Many technicians are skilled with both residential and commercial equipment.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners